top of page

 In April 2016, with a new baby 3 months old, Sarah pursued her dream and opened her own dance school, bringing a certified Irish dance school to Winchester.

-When she isn't teaching, Sarah enjoys being a mom to her two girls, Eden and Hazel, and spending time with her husband, Nate (who owns Hopscotch Coffee&Records here in Winchester!), gardening, knitting, sewing, and being outside.
-She has 2 dogs, Rufus (who is a big goofball), and Sun-Ra (who is a little goofball).
+When she isn't teaching, Sarah enjoys being a mom to her two girls, Eden and Hazel, and has recently started teaching part time as an elementary teacher at Independent School of Winchester.
+Sarah loves gardening, knitting, sewing, and being outside.
+She has 2 dogs, Rufus (who is a big goofball), Sun-Ra (who is a little goofball), and a kitty named Ginny - all are rescues!
 She loves to inspire others to find their dream - be it opening a business, starting a community garden, helping a new mom learn to babywear, or make a new goal for themselves.

 Sarah's goal is to help mold students into dancers who have humility, dedication, tenacity, and a true passion for this unique dance form in hope to one day present them for competition.
 She truly believes that dance helps better each child into confident, graceful adults.
 Sarah's role model is Fred Rogers and thinks of him quite a bit when teaching.
 She believes strongly that we all are responsible for our children's future by helping continue his legacy - the legacy that all children need to be treated with respect, love, and care.